 This degree gives you access to the very wide range of philosophical topics and expertise available in the Department.
-It's great preparation for Philosophy research, as well as an attractive postgraduate course.
+It's an excellent preparation for research in philosophy, as well as being an attractive postgraduate course in itself.

 Be part of a city with a reputation for cultural achievement

 With its impressive wealth of museum and galleries and its vibrant cultural scene, Liverpool is an ideal place to pursue a degree in aesthetic theory with opportunities to work hand-on in cultural institutions.

 Experience the full breadth of our academics’ expertise

 We have a tradition of active engagement with the wider life of our city

 The Department is home to a range of successful Knowledge Exchange and public engagement projects with cultural partners across Europe, placing it at the forefront of art-related research and its impact to the community.